pureartisan/reactive-forms/packages/core/docs/inputs.md

 `InputArray` can also be directly used, without having to extend.
 However, the class can be extended to suit your needs.

-Most grouping can be handled using an `InputGroup`, but there are times when have a list of arbitarary groups might be useful.
+Most grouping can be handled using an `InputGroup`, but there are times when have a list of arbitrary groups might be useful.

 Let's look at an example where we want to store a list of music albums.